mmxw11/cybersecuritybase-project/README.md

 **Steps to reproduce**

-1. This can be verified by looking at the src/main/java/sec/project/configuration/DbAuthenticationProvider.java file.
+1. This can be verified by looking at the
+> src/main/java/sec/project/configuration/DbAuthenticationProvider.java file.
 2. Users and their bank accounts are created in the init method.
 The passwords are clearly visible.
+3. The authenticate method uses the password for the SQL query without any hashing.

 **Fix**

 > File: src/main/java/sec/project/configuration/SecurityConfiguration.java

-Passwords and other sensitive data should be encrypted and salted before storing them to the database.
+Passwords and other sensitive data should be hashed and salted before storing them to the database.
 In case of a leak, they are impossible read.
 Adding a salt to each password will make cracking them harder.
 If two users have same passwords and the app doesn’t salt passwords, they end up having same hash in the database.
 Spring offers an easy way to fix this.
-All you need to do is use a user details service, add a password encoder to SecurityConfiguration class, and register it to the user details service.
+All you need to do is use the aforementioned user details service by registering it in SecurityConfiguration class and adding a password encoder.
 ```
 @Autowired
 public void configureGlobal(AuthenticationManagerBuilder auth) throws Exception {